PacktPublishing/Node-Cookbook-3rd-Ed/2-Coordinating-IO/content.md

 ### There's more

-Let's find out how to examine symlinks, check whether files exists and see how to actually alter file system meta data.
+Let's find out how to examine symlinks, check whether files exists and see how to actually alter file system metadata.

 #### Getting symlink information